User Personas – Uncovering the Power of Personas

 3. Analyze your data – Organize and analyze your research data to identify common themes and trends.
 Look for patterns in behavior and preferences.

-4. Create your personas – Use your research findings to create fictional personas that represent your target audience.
+4. Create your personas – Use your research findings to create fictional personas representing your target audience.
 Give them names, backgrounds, and personalities that reflect your research.

 5. Monitor user behavior: Once you have created your user personas, use them to guide your product development and marketing strategies.
 Keep your personas in mind as you make design decisions and create content.
 Monitor user behavior over time to ensure the user persona remains accurate.